Why Am I Hearing About a New Study on Essure When It’s No Longer In Use?

 Answer

 You’re right.
-Essure is no longer available in the U.S. — but many women still have the device in place, and a study of the device, mandated by the Food and Drug Administration (FDA), is still going on.
-First, a little background.
-Essure is a permanent non-hormonal, non-surgical birth control method designed to be an alternative to tubal ligation.
+Essure is no longer available in the U.S. – but many women still have the device in place, and a study of the device, mandated by the Food and Drug Administration (FDA), is still ongoing—first, a little background.
+Essure is a permanent, non-hormonal, non-surgical birth control method designed to be an alternative to tubal ligation.
 The device consists of two pieces of coiled metal that are inserted into the fallopian tubes through the cervix.
-Once implanted, scar tissue grows around the coils and, eventually, this tissue permanently blocks the fallopian tubes, which prevents sperm from connecting with an egg—and ultimately prevents pregnancy.
+Once implanted, scar tissue grows around the coils and eventually, this tissue permanently blocks the fallopian tubes, which prevents sperm from connecting with an egg and ultimately prevents pregnancy.

 Essure was approved by the FDA in 2002.
-In fact, the NWHN testified at an FDA panel meeting, supporting its approval, in order to give women an alternative to surgical sterilization.
-But, in our testimony, we also cautioned that extensive follow-up studies were needed to determine exactly how effective Essure is, and whether its use creates any unexpected risks.
-The FDA agreed, and required the manufacturer to follow clinical trial participants for five years, among other conditions.
-Sadly, the company’s follow-up wasn’t adequate and no useful results were reported, leaving women who used Essure in the dark about what to expect.
+In fact, the NWHN testified at an FDA panel meeting, supporting its approval to give women an alternative to surgical sterilization.
+But, in our testimony, we also cautioned that extensive follow-up studies were needed to determine exactly how effective it is, and whether its use creates any unexpected risks.
+The FDA agreed and required the manufacturer to follow clinical trial participants for five years, among other conditions.
+Sadly, the company’s follow-up wasn’t adequate, and no useful results were reported, leaving women in the dark about what to expect.

-A grassroots movement of women who believed that they had been harmed by Essure eventually forced the FDA to re-consider the device’s safety and effectiveness.
+A grassroots movement of women who believed that Essure had harmed them eventually forced the FDA to re-consider the device’s safety and effectiveness.
 Thousands of Essure users described experiencing serious problems, including pelvic pain, autoimmune and neurological disorders, and even uterine rupture.
-In response, in 2016, the FDA required the device manufacturer to undertake a long-term study comparing the experience of women who received Essure with that of women who choose to be sterilized through surgery.
+In response, in 2016, the FDA required the device manufacturer to undertake a long-term study comparing the experience of women who received Essure with that of women who chose to be sterilized through surgery.

-The FDA-mandated Essure study confirms the critical importance of doctors respecting women's knowledge of their own bodies.
-Thousands of women — many of whom were treated dismissively by their doctors — experienced chronic and severe pain after receiving an Essure implant.
+The FDA-mandated study confirms the critical importance of doctors respecting women’s knowledge of their own bodies.
+Thousands of women – many of whom were treated dismissively by their doctors – experienced chronic and severe pain after receiving the implant.
 We hope that the study’s interim results will help women get respectful and appropriate treatment from their doctors if they experience Essure-related complications.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.